 - Have a good posture – be careful of leaning, having to bend and picking up heavy items.
 Ensure the chairs the actors sit in can be adjusted to suit your height to prevent you from bending.

 - Store flammable makeup items correctly – for example, acetone and IPA are flammable substances and must be stored according to instructions provided on the packaging.
 Also, keep them away from heat sources and naked flames.
-Dispose of correctly.
+Dispose of all waste materials correctly.

-- Clean up all spills and cut hair immediately – to prevent anyone slipping.
+- Clean up all spills and cut hair immediately – to prevent anyone from slipping.

 - Work hygienically – to prevent cross-contamination.
 Good working practices are essential.
 It is even more important now that Covid-19 is part of our lives for the foreseeable.

-- Ensure good ventilation – especially when using things like solvents, hairsprays or airbrush equipment.
+- Ensure good ventilation – especially when using things like solvents, hairsprays or airbrushing equipment.

 - Know who the First Aider is – they should be listed on the call sheet.
 Large shoots also have a unit nurse, doctor or paramedic on set to deal with any accidents.

-- Report any safety concerns immediately – if you see anything of concern, report it as soon as possible to your head of department, one of the AD team or other appropriate person.
+- Report any safety concerns immediately – if you see anything of concern, report it as soon as possible to your head of department, one of the AD team or another appropriate person.

 - Run on set – no matter how pressed for time, running is never a good option.